IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 A SURPRISE AND A SALE

-Just as I was thinking we would need to be a bit flexible; I found this perfect little side-bar on sale at The Christmas Tree shop in our town that is going out of business.
+Just as I was thinking we would need to be a bit flexible; I found this perfect little side-bar on sale at a shop in our town which was going out of business.
 (How I will miss that shop because I did so much seasonal purchasing from them!)

 It was nice to find this little side-bar for the price of a song.
-It was one of the last items they had to sell.
+The small bar was one of the last items they had to sell.

 Somehow I got it in the back of my SUV and drove off with a plan to paint a few now blue wooden bar stools black.